top of page

 Typical Terrain: Wide graded dirty roads that can get sandy, and expect washboards.
 The first section that is La Rumarosa Hill Climb is the most technical (rocky, steep, and lots of exposure).
 Conditions in Baja can be extremely variable, so be prepared for the worst (and to turnaround).

 Adventure Vans: Yes!
-Skip La Rumarosa hill climb and stick to Laguna Hanson Road.
-Variable conditions on el Compadre Trail (suffers from ruts and other erosion) may be difficult for Sprinter 4x4s to navigate, but you're welcome to give it a shot!
+But you'll need to skip La Rumarosa hill climb and stick to Laguna Hanson Road.
+Variable conditions on el Compadre Trail (suffers from ruts and other erosion) may be difficult for Sprinter 4x4s to navigate, but you're welcome to give it a shot.

 Camping Recommendations